×

 Is there a lot of diversity?
 Are people in The Algarve accepting of differences?

 "The Algarve is a diverse region with a variety of cultures and backgrounds.
 People from all over the world come to visit and live in The Algarve, and the locals are generally welcoming and accepting of differences.
-The Algarve is known for its vibrant culture and its open-mindedness towards different cultures and lifestyles," explained one expat living in The Algarve, Portugal.
+The Algarve is known for its vibrant culture and its open-mindedness towards different cultures and lifestyles," remarked one expat living in The Algarve, Portugal.

 What are the schools in The Algarve like?